mrhubbs/mrhubbs/README.md

 I like meta thinking.
 This includes thinking about how we work (processes & methods) and creating software that is flexible, configurable, reusable and content-centric.

-# Projects not Open-Sourced on GitHub
+# Select Projects not Open-Sourced on GitHub

 ## [Pilgrim Priest](https://pilgrimpriest-us-git-dev.desertlilydesign-co.vercel.app) (pre-launch preview)
 *Personal Blog & Podcast*